balderdashy/sails-docs/Migration-Guide.md

 ##### Pubsub

-The biggest change to pub-sub is that Socket.io events are emmited under the name of the model emmiting them.
-Before, your client listened for the `message` event then had to determine which model it came from based on the included data.
+The biggest change to pub-sub is that Socket.io events are emitted under the name of the model emitting them.
+Before, your client listened for the `message` event and then had to determine which model it came from based on the included data.

-Now, instead of everything being emmited on `message`, you subscribe to the identity of the model.
+Now, instead of everything being emitted on `message`, you subscribe to the identity of the model.

 For example, the client will call `socket.on('user',functio...` to see the messages emmited by the server with `User.publishUpdate()`

 Finally, the way you subscribe clients has changed.
-Before, you specified whether you were subscribing the client to either the Model Class or model instances (class rooms) based on the parameters that you passed to `Model.subscribe`.
+Before, you specified whether you were subscribing the client to  the Model Class (class rooms) or model instances based on the parameters that you passed to `Model.subscribe`.
 It was effectively one method to do two very different things.

 Now, you can use `Model.subscribe()` to subscribe only to model instances (records).
 You can also tell it the CRUD methods for which an event should be emitted.
-For example, if you only wanted to get messages about `delete`s, you can do that!
+For example, if you only wanted to get messages about `delete`s, you can do `User.subscribe(req, myUser, 'destroy')`!

 To replace the second `.subscribe()`, `Model.watch()` has been created.
 Use this to subscribe to the model class.
 Upon subscription, your clients will receive messages every time a new record is created on that model using the blueprint routes.
 Furthermore, those new models are `.subscribe()`'d to any event `context`s specified via the new [autosubscribe model property](./#!documentation/reference/ModelProperties).